-II.3.8.31.
-Note 31: Restatements
+II.3.8.30.
+Note 30: Restatements

-If material misstatements are identified in the prior period financial statements, the entity must explain the material misstatements.
+In addition to the requirements in Section II.3.5.1 pertaining to the SBR, if material misstatements are identified in the prior period financial statements, the entity must explain the material misstatements.

 If the amount of the misstatement is known, disclose restatement information in accordance with SFFAS 21, paragraphs 10 and 11, and the actions management took after discovering the error in accordance with the procedures provided in the "Error Correction Communication Requirements" subsection in II.3.1. above (i.e., whether the subsequent period audited financial statements were "imminent" or not imminent and when the entity restated).
-Under OMB's current audit bulletin, "imminent" means "within 90 calendar days of the subsequent period financial statements planned issue date."
+"Imminent" means within 90 calendar days of the subsequent period financial statements planned issue date.